 - The Railway Walk provides open spaces for many wild grasses and flowering plants, particularly the flowered knapweeds, with the rare parasitic knapweed broomrape sometimes showing its impressive scaly brown flowering spike in summer.

 The commonest trees are ash, hazel, oak, elder, willow, sycamore and alder.
 To some extent, the woodland areas require thinning out to allow more light to penetrate to the ground level, where flowers such as bluebell have lost ground.
 The presence of alder along the water edges is significant for the water life: the leaves readily break up in water and release nutrients for invertebrates such as caddis fly and water beetles.

-No detailed survey of the fauna and flora has been carried out to the present date; we hope a band of local volunteers will conduct a survey in the near future.
-This will be carried out at different times of the year, to record both residents and migrants, as well as the season-specific habits of particular species.
+In 2017 a detailed survey of the fauna and flora was carried out by Suffolk Wildlife Trust.
+This records both residents and migrants, as well as the season-specific habits of particular species.